Play streets

 For example, in Adur and Worthing the team managing the street play application process receives the applications and then sends them out to County Highways and the police and fire services before granting a permit.

-In Bristol and many other areas, the public health teams have been supportive of street play – in some cases providing funding for support.
 The public health teams in the County Authorities may be aware of street play and able to support you to implement it in your area.

 Some authorities such as Cambridgeshire, have implemented Playing Out at a county level and have simply produced the application forms for residents to apply directly to the County Highways authority.